darkniet/darkniet/README.md

 ## 💭 Philosophy

 > *"An idiot admires complexity, a genius admires simplicity.
-A physicist tries to make it simple... if you make something so clusterfucked he can't understand it, he's gonna think you're a god..."*
+A physicist tries to make it simple... if you make something so clusterfucked he can't understand it, he's gonna think you're a god...
+>Terry Davis"*

 **Simple code wins.
 Every time.**